mssjo/fodge/README.md

 J. Bijnens, K. Kampf and me.
 Inspired by earlier work by J. Bijnens.

-To install, place all files and directories (except old/) in a directory of your choice, and run "cmake ." followed by "make fodge".
+To install, place all files and directories in a directory of your choice, and run "cmake ." followed by "make fodge".
 Run "doxygen Doxyfile" to generate documentation.